Tattoo cream: is Cicaplast suitable for healing?

 After getting a tattoo, aftercare always becomes a question, especially when it comes to creams.
 Among the products often mentioned, Cicaplast by La Roche-Posay is frequently recommended to support the healing process.

+But is this type of cream really suitable for tattoos, and more importantly, when should it be used?
 In this context, I received samples at the studio Graphicaderme of Cicaplast, both in gel and balm, which I tested directly on healing tattoos.

 A healing cream is not used at the beginning